wkcn/resnet-v1-mx/README.md

 Convert the mean-value file for Caffe (*.binaryproto)

+- convertRGB.py

+Convert the model to RGB-order input rather than BGR-order

 ## Note

 The MXNet model uses BGR-order channels too, and we can subtract the channel mean value.